farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_05_Lab5_Ex1_Manage_DLP_Policies.md

 1. You should still be logged into LON-CL1 as the **Admin** account, and you should be logged into Microsoft 365 as **Holly Dickson**.

-2. In **Microsoft Edge**, the Office 365 Security & Compliance Center tab should still be open; if not, then open a new tab and navigate to **https://protection.office.com**.
+2. In **Microsoft Edge**, the Microsoft 365 compliance center tab should still be open; if not, then open a new tab and navigate to **https://compliance.microsoft.com**.

-3. In the **Office 365 Security &amp; Compliance** center, in the left-hand navigation pane, select **Data loss prevention** and then select **Policy**.
+3. In the **Microsoft 365 compliance** center, in the left-hand navigation pane, select **Data loss prevention**.

+5. On the **Data loss prevention** window, selecty the **Policies** tab.

-4. In the **Policy** window, select **+Create policy** on the menu bar to start the wizard for creating a new data loss prevention policy.
+4. In the **Policies** tab, select **+Create policy** on the menu bar to start the wizard for creating a new data loss prevention policy.

 5. On the **Start with a template or create a custom policy** page, there are four types of policies listed in the left-hand pane - Financial, Medical and health, Privacy, and Custom.
 The first three (Financial, Medical and health, and Privacy) provide templates that can be used to create a policy.
 The **Custom** type is not based on a template.
-The column in the left-hand pane displays the policy type, while the middle pane displays the available templates to choose from for that policy type.
+The column in the left-hand pane displays the policy categories, while the middle pane displays the available templates to choose from for that policy type.
 When you select a template in the middle pane, the right-hand pane displays the type of information that is protected in that template. <br/>

     For example, select **Financial** in the left-hand pane and then scroll through the various templates that you can choose from in the middle pane.
 Select one or two of the templates to see what type of information it protects.
 Do the same for the **Medical and health** and **Privacy** policy types.  <br/>

-    Select **Custom** in the left-hand pane, select **Custom policy** in the middle pane, and then select **Next**.
+    Select **Custom** in the left-hand Categories pane, select the **Custom policy** template in the middle pane, and then select **Next**.

 6. In the **Name your DLP policy** page, enter **IP Address DLP Policy** in the **Name** field and **Protect IP addresses from being shared** in the **Description** field.
 Select **Next**.